Parabolic antenna: Beamwidth

 where k is a factor which varies slightly depending on the shape of the reflector and the feed illumination pattern.
 For an ideal uniformly illuminated parabolic reflector and θ in degrees, k would be 57.3 (the number of degrees in a radian).
 For a typical parabolic antenna, k is approximately 70.

 For a typical 2 meter satellite dish operating on C band (4 GHz), this formula gives a beamwidth of about 2.6°.
-For the Arecibo antenna at 2.4 GHz, the beamwidth is 0.028°.
+For the Arecibo antenna at 2.4 GHz, the beamwidth was 0.028°.
 Since parabolic antennas can produce very narrow beams, aiming them can be a problem.
 Some parabolic dishes are equipped with a boresight so they can be aimed accurately at the other antenna.

 There is an inverse relation between gain and beam width.
 By combining the beamwidth equation with the gain equation, the relation is:

 Radiation pattern formula

 The radiation from a large paraboloid with uniform illuminated aperture is essentially equivalent to that from a circular aperture of the same diameter $D$ in an infinite metal plate with a uniform plane wave incident on the plate.

 The radiation-field pattern can be calculated by applying Huygens' principle in a similar way to a rectangular aperture.
 The electric field pattern can be found by evaluating the Fraunhofer diffraction integral over the circular aperture.
 It can also be determined through Fresnel zone equations.